sepulworld/tfsoa/README.md

 ### Provide an AWS Role for TFSOA to use on each AWS account that you intend to monitor Terraform state files on

-TFSOA will leverage the role arn when inputing a new state into TFSOA
+TFSOA will leverage the role arn when inputing a new state into TFSOA, see [here](https://github.com/sepulworld/tfsoa#add-your-first-terraform-state-to-tfsoa-using-your-aws-role-you-created)

 ```json
 {